-When you visit us at the Eyewear Place in any of our two locations, you are assigned an optometrist from our qualified team.
+When you visit us at the Eyewear Place, you are assigned an optometrist from our qualified team.
 This optometrist will understand the condition of your eyes, look into any problems that you might have with your eyesight and your vision, and conduct an eye exam for you, as per the needs of your case.

-Would you like to book an eye exam in Lloydminster or For McMurray?
+Would you like to book an eye exam in Fort McMurray?
 Get in touch with us today!